Frederick Towne Mall: History

 In November 2010, it was announced that the Bon-Ton store and their furniture gallery would be closing within the next few months.
 They closed in January 2011, leaving the mall without any original anchor stores.
 John's Hallmark, the last interior tenant, closed its doors in April 2013; however by this time it was selling merchandise out of its back door due to the closure of the mall's interior to the public in early April.
-At this time, it was announced that Walmart had plans to open on the site, following demolition of the mall, however these plans were cancelled in 2016.
+At this time, it was announced that Walmart had plans to open on the site, following demolition of the mall; however, these plans were cancelled in 2016.

 In 2014, just a year after the closure of the mall, three men were charged with burglary and trespassing after breaking into the mall by prying one of its doors.
 Officers went inside and arrested the three men.
 Their motive for breaking into the mall remains unclear.

 Since 2015, the land has been planned for redevelopment.
 In 2016, work started on a redevelopment called Frederick Towne Center.
 Boscov's and Home Depot will be kept and the mall in between demolished.
 The new site plan would include a Walmart of size 155,000-square-foot.
 In September of that year, however, Walmart cancelled their plans for redevelopment.

 Shortly afterwards, the owner of the property considered selling the mall.
 On November 23, 2016, there was an auction for the site between December 6 to 8 with a starting bid of $2.5 million.
 On February 24, 2017, the property was sold to a private investment company, headed by urologist Mohammed Mohiuddin.

 District 40

-On November 11, 2019 it was officially announced that the mall was being renamed District 40 and may include tenants with business such as go-karts, a bowling alley, a video arcade, a trampoline park, and restaurants.
+On November 11, 2019, it was officially announced that the mall was being renamed District 40 and may include tenants with business such as go-karts, a bowling alley, a video arcade, a trampoline park, and restaurants.
 According to the report, Home Depot, which is connected to the old mall, is technically not included in the property and Boscov's still has a lease, but no further details were disclosed about the future of the store.

-Warehouse Cinemas would be the first tenant of District 40, opening in summer of 2020.
+Warehouse Cinemas would be the first tenant of District 40, opening in summer of 2020 at the former Hoyts Cinemas 10 site.
 In July 2020, Taj Mahal opened in the former Ground Round site.

+As of 2025, both Home Depot and Boscov's still operate at the site, being the only two anchor stores operating out of the former mall.
+A new junior anchor tenant known as Spinners Pinball Arcade is expected to take up a large space on the northern side of the mall near Warehouse Cinemas.
+It is expected to open in summer 2025.